Henry Clifton Sorby: Marine sciences

+Fellow of scientific societies

+In 1857, aged only 31, he was elected a Fellow of the Royal Society (FRS) in recognition of this work on slaty cleavage.

 He was president of the Royal Microscopical Society.
 In 1882, he was elected president of Firth College, Sheffield after the death of founder Mark Firth.
 Sorby also worked hard for the establishment of the University of Sheffield, which was eventually founded in 1905.
 A university hall of residence, Sorby Hall, built in the 1960s and demolished in August 2006, was named after him.

+Death

 He died in Sheffield and was buried in Ecclesall churchyard.

 Honours and awards

 He was elected a Fellow of the Royal Society in June 1857 as one who was Author of various papers on Slaty Cleavage; on the peculiarities of stratification due to the action of currents & their application to the investigation of the Physical Geography of ancient periods; on the microscopical structure of limestones and other peculiarities of the physical & chemical constitution of rocks.
-Distinguished for his acquaintance with the science of Geology..
+Distinguished for his acquaintance with the science of Geology.
 He delivered their Bakerian Lecture in 1863 for his work on the Direct Correlation of mechanical and Chemical Forces and was awarded their Royal Medal in 1874.
+He was elected an honorary member of the Manchester Literary and Philosophical Society 1869.
 In 1892, Sorby was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.